6.7 Cummins DPF Delete Guide

 Should You Delete Your DPF System?

 Honestly, unless you are chasing crazy power goals or using your truck purely for off-road applications then we don’t recommend deleting your DPF system.
-Some states will send your truck straight to the crusher if it’s caught with deleted emissions systems.

-How to Delete your 6.7 Cummins DPF
+How to Delete Your 6.7 Cummins DPF

 If you do need or want to delete your DPF system, there are a few components.
 First, you will need a DPF delete kit.
 Second, you will need a proper DPF delete tune.